Bhabani10/Bhabani_21BCE7196/README.md

 # Bhabani_21BCE7196
-https://bhabanishankardash.github.io/Bhabani_21BCE7196/ tap here for a quick review of my portfolio
+https://bhabanishankardash.github.io/Bhabani_21BCE7196/ tap here for a quick review of my portfolio use laptop for better view.